AuthorizeNet/sdk-dotnet/README.md

 ## Requirements
-* .NET 3.5 or later
+* .NET 4.5 or later, .Net Standard 2.0 and .Net 6.0
-* Microsoft&reg; Visual Studio 2008 or later
+* Microsoft&reg; Visual Studio 2022 or later
 * Nunit 2.6.3;
 * An Authorize.Net account (see _Registration & Configuration_ section below)